-While understanding the basics of project management students will also learn about the complex organizational and inter-organizational environments in which projects operate, different project approaches that can be applied depending on the context, and an overview of the impact of technology on the project manager role.
+While understanding the basics of project management, students who take the project management minor will also learn about the complex organizational and inter-organizational environments in which projects operate, different project approaches that can be applied depending on the context, and an overview of the impact of technology on the project manager role.

 Classes in this minor may be taught by instructors contracted through a consortium model, with students in the class from a variety of colleges and universities who also partner with the consortium.
 Classes taught by a consortium are noted in the course descriptions.
-Consortium courses and may not necessarily be taught from a biblical worldview perspective.
+Consortium courses may not necessarily be taught from a biblical worldview perspective.